BETHESDA NAVAL HOSPITAL ~ WARD 3 C ~ 1971

 The hospital staff on the wards consisted of military personnel ranging from young corpsmen to admirals, who occasionally came by during grand rounds on Fridays.
 We had access to all the areas in the hospital, including other wards, that were open to visitors as well as some that we discovered through exploration.

-The movie would be based on the many experiences I had during my 4 1/2 month stay, ranging from tragic to euphoric, a truly unique and almost singular real-life journey.
+The story is based on the many experiences I had during my 4 1/2 month stay, ranging from tragic to euphoric, a truly unique and almost singular real-life journey.

 For decades, military veterans have faced persistent and interrelated hardships, often centered around physical and mental health issues, challenges in transitioning to civilian life, and systemic difficulties in accessing benefits."
 HERE & HERE

-(The "imbalance" refers to the fact that while the Vietnam War era is heavily documented, the significance of the 1971 Mayday protests—the largest mass arrests in U.S. history—had been largely overlooked or forgotten.)
+(The "imbalance" refers to the fact that while the Vietnam War era is heavily documented, the significance of the 1971 Mayday protests—the largest mass arrests in U.S. history—has been largely overlooked or forgotten.)

 After looking over several reviews, I decided to reach out to Roberts via email to ascertain if he might have some comments to share concerning my undertaking.